cablehead/html-cat/README.md

-## stream driven development

-This branch is an exercise in stream driven development, to see how far we can go with it.
-It still feels like a spaghetti mess.
+This one is quite the spaghetti mess.
 It requires five background processes to facilitate this demonstration.
 I think we can [continue to refine this pattern](#path-to-streamline), and make it more ergonomic.

 https://github.com/user-attachments/assets/88d8001f-15eb-40fd-bce8-2ae8ee44d513